EminAkman/EminAkman/README.md

-Merhabalar ben Emin AKMAN
+#Merhabalar ben Emin AKMAN

--> Kodlama alanında projeler geliştiriyorum.
+-> Gömülü sistemler alanında kendimi geliştirmek için projeler geliştiriyorum.
 -> Bana ulaşmak için eminakman876@gmail.com adresine mail atabilirsiniz.

 >--------------------------------------------------------------------------------------------------------------------------------------<

 Hi this is Emin AKMAN

--> I am intrested in coding.
+-> I am developing projects to improve myself in the field of embedded systems.
 -> You can contact me at eminakman876@gmail.com